chemag/pyisobmff/README.md

 # isobmff
-The isobmff is an open source software library for reading/writing ISO base media file format.
+The isobmff is an python library for reading/writing ISO base media file format.

 ## Requirements.